Our Capped Fee Model Portfolio Service for Financial Advisers

-Our service is intended only for substantial investors who have the knowledge and understanding to enable them to assess the risks attached to investing and who qualify as professional clients for the purposes of the rules of the Financial Conduct Authority.
-It is not available to others and no one else should rely on the information in this website.
+Our service is intended for professional advisers and substantial investors who have the knowledge and understanding to enable them to assess the risks attached to investing and who qualify as professional clients for the purposes of the rules of the Financial Conduct Authority.
+It is not directly available to others and no one else should rely on the information on this website.

 Our approach is based on unambiguous detailed evidence and observation backed by rigorous academic studies.

-We build an objective, rules-based long term investment strategy using highly cost effective investment vehicles.
+We deliver an objective, rule-based, long-term investment strategy using highly cost effective investment vehicles.

 We aim to provide a superior, personalised investment service while minimising costs and improving efficiency.